Estimation of the Shapley value by ergodic sampling: Results

 \begin{game}{airport game} Let $N=\{1,2,\dots,100\}$ and $c= (\underbrace{1,\dots,1}_{8},\underbrace{2,\dots,2}_{12},\allowbreak \underbrace{3,\dots ,3}_{6},\underbrace{4,\dots,4}_{14},\allowbreak\underbrace{5,\dots,5}_{8},\underbrace{6, \dots,6}_{9},\underbrace{7, \dots,7}_{13},\underbrace{8, \dots,8}_{10},\underbrace{9, \dots,9}_{10},\underbrace{10, \dots,10}_{10})$.
 The characteristic function of the game is $v(S)=\max\{c_i | i \in S\}$. \end{game}

 \begin{game}{minimum spanning tree game} Let $G$ be the weighted graph on \mbox{Figure \ref{minimumspanningtreerajz}}.
 The set of nodes is $V=\{0,1,2,\dots,100\}$, the edges are defined as follows:

 All the weights on edges adjacent to node $0$ are $101$, all the weights on edges that connect the circle nodes are $1$.
-The characteristic function is $v(S)= $ sum of edge weights of the minimum spanning tree of subgraph $S\cup\{0\}\subseteq G$. \end{game}
+The set of players is $N=\{1,2,\dots,100\}$, the characteristic function is $v(S)= $ sum of edge weights of the minimum spanning tree of subgraph $S\cup\{0\}\subseteq G$. \end{game}